Nora Batty

 Nora Batty (née Renshaw) is a fictional character in the world's longest-running sitcom, Last of the Summer Wine.
 Nora became a national icon, recognised by her wrinkled stockings, pinny and distinctive style of hair curlers.
 She appeared in 243 of the 295 episodes.

+In the pilot episode, "Of Funerals and Fish", Compo Simmonite refers to her as "Eunice", while her husband (later Wally) is "Harold".